Quantco/glum/docs/getting_started/getting_started.md

 The advantage of the regularized model is that one avoids overfitting by controlling the tradeoff between the bias and the variance of the coefficient estimator.
 An optimal level of regularization can be obtained data-adaptively through cross-validation.
 In the `GeneralizedLinearRegressorCV` example below, we show how this can be done by specifying an `alpha_search` parameter.

 To fit an unregularized GLM we set `alpha=0`.
-Note that the default level `alpha=None` results in regularization at the level `alpha=1.0`, which is the default in the sklearn ElasticNet model.
+Note that the default level `alpha=None` results in regularization at the level `alpha=1.0`, which is the default in the scikit-learn's [ElasticNet](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html).

 A basic unregularized GLM object is obtained as
 ```python